-If you're having trouble with the sales calling tool, make sure you meet the technical requirements to place successful calls with your contacts.
-First, please refer here to check if you're calling from a country that's supported for calling.
-If your country is supported but you're still having trouble calling, the following technical factors will contribute to your ability to place calls with the calling tool:
+If you're having trouble with the sales calling tool, refer here to check if you're calling from a country that's supported for calling.
+If your country is supported but you're still having trouble calling, the following technical factors may be responsible:

 - Internet speed